 It is an exciting time to be in Nova Scotia at the water’s edge.
 It is where our ocean economy is building.
 It is where world-class researchers and industry innovate and collaborate to connect with new markets.
 It is where visitors come to experience and celebrate our maritime culture.
 It is where our residents, current and future, find inspiration.
 There is a new momentum in Nova Scotia and at the centre of this energy is “place”.
 Our place by the sea is our greatest natural advantage.
 It gives the world a reason to know us, to do business with us and to visit us.
 It shapes our culture and industry on and off the water’s edge – it always has.
 The extent to which we are able to harness this natural competitive advantage and develop it sustainably, will determine our future prosperity.

-The purpose of the Unsolicited Proposal Policy is to allow people to engage us with new ideas and opportunities and in a manner that compliments traditional tendering processes.
+The purpose of the Unsolicited Proposal Guideline is to allow people to engage us with new ideas and innovative opportunities.
 All should know, Develop Nova Scotia is open for business!